isabelmoore/ECEN-602-Machine-Problems/mp2_7/README.md

 # ECEN-602-Machine-Problem-2: TCP Simple Broadcast Chat Server and Client

 ## Team Members and Roles ##
-- **Isabel Moore**: (to be added)
+- **Isabel Moore**: Developed the core server (server.c) and client (client.c) programs, and extended the sbcp.h header file by defining the structures and functions essential for handling SBCP messages, as part of the original code.

- - **Yiyang Yan**: Refactored connection establishment code, added IPv6 support
+ - **Yiyang Yan**: Refactored connection establishment code, added IPv6 support.
-- **Shubham Kumar**: (Took original code and chatgpt version to provide the optimized code, generated testcases and verified them to generate the report.)
+- **Shubham Kumar**: Took original code and chatgpt version to provide the optimized code, generated testcases and verified them to generate the report.

 ## Overview
 This project involves a TCP-based chat application that supports multiple clients communicating through a central server.
 The application uses the Simple Broadcast Chat Protocol (SBCP) to manage chat sessions, handle client messages, and track client states like active, idle, and disconnected.